boldflight/BibleConverter/test_EPUB/output/ezek.md

 ### A Cedar in Lebanon

-[1] In the eleventh year, in the third month, on the first day of the month, the **Lord’**s message came to me:
+[1] In the eleventh year, in the third month, on the first day of the month, the **Lord**'s message came to me:
 [2] “Son of man, say to Pharaoh king of Egypt and his hordes:

 “‘Who are you like in your greatness?<br>